keystonejs/keystone/.changeset/ninety-ways-remain.md

 '@keystonejs/app-admin-ui': minor
 ---

-Allow loading of fonts and add loader for css styles
+Added a font loader to the webpack configuration that will allow loading of css files including in custom pages